MolSSI/QCFractal/docs/qcfractal/source/common_use_cases.rst

 Private Cluster
 +++++++++++++++

-This quickstart guide addresses QCFractal setup on a private cluster comprising a head node and compute nodes, with a scheduler such as SLURM, PBS, or Torque.
+This quickstart guide addresses QCFractal setup on a private cluster comprising a head node and compute nodes, with a :term:`Scheduler` such as SLURM, PBS, or Torque.
 This guide requires `Parsl <https://parsl.readthedocs.io/en/stable/quickstart.html>`_ which may be installed with ``pip``.

 Begin by initializing the :term:`Server` on the cluster head node::